Advice to Government

 One of the key roles of the Chief Scientist is to provide independent, scientific advice to government.
 Here you will find a range of items relevant to this role.

-Read Communiques and meeting records from the Commonwealth Science Council, Chaired by the Prime Minister.
+Read Communiqués and meeting records from the National Science and Technology Council, Chaired by the Prime Minister.
 The Chief Scientist is the Executive Officer.

 Benchmarking Australian STEM